Monday December 2, 2019

 Among the 4 quadrants, the left 2 tell the testers which code to write and the right 2 quadrants help them understand the code better with the help of feedback to the left quadrants.

-This quadrant focuses on the quality of code.
-It includes test cases and test components which are implemented by the testers.
+This quadrant focuses on the quality of the code.
+It includes test cases and test components that are implemented by the testers.